 The company allegedly paid the ransom in four installments and now the payments have been made.
 This implies that around $1 million have been paid due to a mere ransomware attack that affected more than 3,000 clients of the company.

-Indeed, this is a loss to an extraordinary extent as not only did NAYANA suffer a loss in reputation due to having its customers getting attacked, but also suffered an enormous financial loss by paying the ransom.
+Indeed, this is a loss to an extraordinary extent as not only did NAYANA suffer a loss in reputation due to having its customers getting attacked, but it also suffered an enormous financial loss by paying the ransom.

 This certainly acts as a motivator for other ransomware developers to exploit similar companies for exorbitant returns.